-SVG is a good format for web-based data displays and line art because it's vector-based and has full support for good fonts, text in any direction, transparency, as well as tooltip and hyperlink support.
+SVG works well for web-based data displays... it's vector-based and has full support for good fonts, text in any direction, transparency, as well as tooltip and hyperlink support.
 SVG can share CSS styling from the host web page and can use the full range of html special characters to get Greek letters, etc. (SVGdatashapes also supports <sup> and <sub> for superscripts and subscripts).

 You can include a chunk of SVG code directly into your html (referred to as an "inline SVG").
 Or, you can put the SVG in a separate file and reference it using an <img> tag.
 (We do it both ways on this web site.) *